OpenDSA/OpenDSA/RST/en/Graph/MCST.rst

 ..
 TODO::
    :type: Slideshow

-   Replace the previous disagram with a slideshow illustrating the concept of MCST.
+   Replace the previous diagram with a slideshow illustrating the concept of MCST.